Antonabi/antonLib/README.md

 ### Examples

-Here ill list a few examples that show what the library does.
+Here I list a few examples that show what the library does.

 #### Logging in